“Coping with Creativity is the funny, sad, uplifting, depressing, and so awkwardly perfect thing that I need in my life.”

 What kind of person this is for.

-Do you feel that creating is your existential throughline, your purpose in life, your drive that keeps you going?
+Do you feel that creating is your existential throughline, your purpose in life, your drive that keeps you going—even when it doesn’t?
+You are a creator.

-Do you feel that there are other creators out there who are going through the same inner and external struggles as you—or are you convinced that you are alone?
+Do you wonder if other creators out there ever go through the same internal and external struggles that you do?
+You are a creator.

 What you can expect from me.